belzecue/Terrain3D_wiki/Home.md

 ### Interaction With Godot Modules
-* **Platforms** - Tested on windows, Linux, OSX.
-We have one report of it working on android, a Samsung galaxy tab, but there's a strange floating point precision issue in the shader.
+* **Platforms** - Tested on Windows, Linux, OSX.
+We have one report of it working on Android, a Samsung galaxy tab, but there's a strange floating point precision issue in the shader.
 * **Running the game from the editor** - Works
 * **Exported games** - Debug export works.
 See [Build w/o the editor for release templates](https://github.com/outobugi/Terrain3D/issues/76) and [Initial import errors](https://github.com/outobugi/Terrain3D/issues/20)
 * **Physics** - Works for your defined regions.
 No collision outside of those.